Please ensure Javascript is enabled for purposes of website accessibility

 The Legal Consequences of a Drunk Driving Accident

 When a drunk driver causes an accident, the penalties can be even harsher.
 According to Pennsylvania law, if a drunk driver caused an auto accident that resulted in an injury, you will be charged with aggravated assault.
-If convicted, the driver could receive up to 10 years in jail and a $25,000 fine.
+The driver could receive up to 10 years in jail and a $25,000 fine if convicted.

 If the drunk driving accident results in a fatality, the drunk driver could face vehicular homicide charges, which is a third-degree felony in the Commonwealth.
-The punishment is a minimum of three years in jail plus a $25,000 fine for each victim of the accident.
+The punishment is a minimum of three years in jail plus a $25,000 fine for each accident victim.

 Drivers who get behind the wheel after drinking not only face criminal charges but can face civil liability for the harm they caused.
 Injured victims and their families have a right to seek compensation for: